xRitchie91/RefactorRefactor/README.md

 # RefactorRefactor

 ## Description
-RefactorRefactor is a code refactoring project.
+RefactorRefactor is a code refactoring project for a marketing agency.
+The purpose of this project is to optimize their webiste to follow accessibility standards to optimize their site for search engines.

 ## Table of Contents
 [Description](#Description)